How long do Tesla batteries last?

 Also, when driving in less than ideal conditions, such as snowy or rainy weather, your battery will exert more power.
-Driving into a headwind or in freezing temperatures can definitely affect your range, so you need to be aware of those things in advance.
+Driving into a headwind or in freezing temperatures can impact your range, too.

 You can also expect your battery's performance to be reliable over time.
 Research suggests that a typical Tesla battery degradation is 10% after 160,000 miles.
 That means that after all of those miles driven, the performance and energy density of the battery drops a mere 10% less than it was at its peak performance.

-Luckily, all Tesla car batteries are covered under a warranty, so if for some reason they stop performing or break down, you will be covered.
+Luckily, all Tesla car batteries are covered under a warranty, so if for some reason they stop performing or break down before their warranty is up, you will be covered.

-So, you can drive your Tesla Model 3 or Model Y for 15,000 miles a year, or about 41 miles a day, before hitting 120,000 miles before your 8-year timeframe is up.
+So, you can drive your Tesla Model Y for 15,000 miles a year, or about 41 miles a day, before reaching the 120,000 mile mark and your 8-year timeframe is up.
 For the Tesla Model X and S, you have 18,750 miles a year, or 52 miles a day.

 The amount of time it takes to charge your car battery depends on the charger you use.
-For instance, the Tesla Model S (both the Performance and Long Range Models) comes with an 11.5 kW Onboard Charger.
+For instance, the Tesla Model S, both the Performance and Long Range Models, come with an 11.5 kW Onboard Charger.
 The Onboard Charger charges a battery at 11.5 kW an hour, meaning for a 60 kWh battery, you will need about 6 hours to fully charge the battery.

 Learn more: How long does it take to charge a Tesla?